MyDFIR/MYDFIR-Forge-Threat-Hunt-Portfolio/README.md

 This section highlights your ability to take feedback, improve, and document investigations — a key SOC skill.

-📑 KQL Template
+📑 Detection Query Template

-Each KQL entry should include:
+Each entry should include:

 - **Objective**: What the query is designed to find

 - **Suspicious Indicators**: What analysts should look for in the results

-- **KQL Query**: The detection logic itself
+- **Query**: The detection logic itself

 🎯 Purpose